JWahle/piCoreCDSP/README.md

 Just do a fresh install and enjoy life.

 ## How to uninstall
+SSH onto the piCorePlayer and enter the following commands depending on what you want to uninstall.

-### piCoreCDSP
+### piCoreCDSP extension
-If you want to uninstall without setting up piCorePlayer again, reconfigure your audio output device in the pCP UI, then uninstall the piCoreCDSP Extension
+If you want to uninstall without setting up piCorePlayer again, you have to reconfigure your audio output device in the pCP UI.
+Then uninstall the piCoreCDSP Extension
 (In `Main Page > Extensions > Installed >` select `piCoreCDSP.tcz`, press `Delete`)
 and reboot.